 There are two laboratories at the Institute of Estonian and General Linguistics: the Phonetics Lab and the Spoken and Computer-Mediated Communication Lab.
 The Phonetics Lab researches the phonetics of Estonian and Finno-Ugric languages.
 The Laboratory of Spoken and Computer-Mediated Communication researches spoken language and communication, compiles the Corpus of Spoken Estonian as well as collects data and studies CMC (Computer-Mediated Communication).

+There are five centres at the Institute of Estonian and General Linguistics.
 The Center of South Estonian Language and Culture Studies coordinates the research and academic study of historical South Estonian linguistic and cultural areas.
 The Centre of Digital Humanities offers a BA minor in Digital Humanities and an elective module for any level of studies, as well as conducts ICT training and provides a wider platform for digital humanities in UT in order to encourage interdisciplinary cooperation.